kulmeher/TSWD-Repository/final-project-part-three.md

 To illustrate the dropping nicotine consumption rates, I created two graphs that showed how tobacco consumption had been dropping in the United States for adults and for teens and children.
 - Conflict:
 To illustrate the impact of flavored e-cigarettes on youth nicotine usage, I created a graph that showed a increase in youth e-cigarettes usage, from 1.5 in 2011 to 27.5 in 2019.
 This increase was over 1,733%!
 To further demonstrate this point, I added in a counter, which increases from 0 to 1,733.
+This data visualization, of the counter, is the visualization that I think adds the most to my project.
+I think the increase from 0 to 1,733% was a very clear indicator of the issue at hand, and help to create a sense of urgency around the issue.
 - Resolution:
 My original resolution:
     -"Where flavored tobacco products and e-cigarettes are banned, this worrying trend can be reversed."